IIIF/api/source/api/presentation/2.0/index.md

 ####  4.3.
 Technical Properties

 @id
 :   The URI that identifies the resource.
 It is _RECOMMENDED_ that an HTTP URI be used for all resources.
 Recommended HTTP URI patterns for the different classes of resource are given below.
 URIs from any [registered scheme][iana-uri-schemes] _MAY_ be used, and implementers may find it convenient to use a [UUID URN][rfc-4122] of the form: `"urn:uuid:uuid-goes-here-1234"`.
-Resources that do not require URIs in the descriptions _MAY_ be assigned [blank node identifiers][rdf11-blank-nodes]; this is the same as omitting `@id`.
+Resources that do not require URIs _MAY_ be assigned [blank node identifiers][rdf11-blank-nodes]; this is the same as omitting `@id`.

     Usage:
     {: .usage}
     * A manifest _MUST_ have an id, and it _MUST_ be the http[s] URI at which the manifest is published.
     * A sequence _MAY_ have an id.
-    * A canvas _MUST_ have an id, and it _MUST_ be a URI.
-It _MAY_ be an http[s] URI, and if so, the canvas's description _SHOULD_ be published at that URI.
+    * A canvas _MUST_ have an id, and it _MUST_ be an http[s] URI.
+The canvas's JSON representation _SHOULD_ be published at that URI.
     * A content resource _MUST_ have an id unless it is embedded in the response, and it _MUST_ be the http[s] URI at which the resource is published.

 @type